 The ATL19 gridded product is intended to provide users with a realization of the ocean surface height mapped over the world ocean in 1-month averages.

-The ATL12 along-track ocean surface height is derived from the ATL03 photon heights removing variations from tides and atmospheric forcing.
-To further reduce height variability of the photon heights, the EGM2008 geoid is subtracted in the mean tide system to express photon heights as DOT.
-ATL19 aggregates ATL12 along-track DOT and computes monthly gridded DOT in NSIDC Polar Stereographic Northern and Southern Hemisphere 25 km grids for data collected north of 60° N and south 60° S. In the mid-latitudes (from 60° N to 60° S) the ATL19 data is presented in a curvilinear 1/4° latitude-longitude grid.
+ATL19 aggregates ATL12 along-track DOT and computes monthly gridded DOT in NSIDC Polar Stereographic Northern and Southern Hemisphere 25 km grids for data collected north of 60° N and south 60° S. In the mid-latitudes (from 60° N to 60° S), the ATL19 data are presented in a curvilinear 1/4° latitude-longitude grid.